awassink/k8s-on-rpi/README.md

 For each SD-card, modify the hostname entry in the occidentalis.txt file on the boot volume to something more useful than "black-pearl", for example rpi-master, rpi-node-01 etc.

+Before actually attempting to install the nodes, please make sure your Raspi is connected to the internet.
+This is also necessary in order for the cluster to work, since the flannel service fails to start if it cannot reach an NTP server.
+So to summarize: be online.

 ######Installing the master node
 Boot a Raspi from the rpi-master SD-card, login through ssh (ssh root@rpi-master OR ssh root@<rpi-master ip address>) with the password 'hypriot' and execute the following: